jareyesda/IAHolidayCalendar/README.md

 ### Holidays
 Since my calendar is populated by a string of 42 elements.
 I will create an array of Holidays of the same length to ease the referencing.
 When there is a holiday present, I will change the calendar's cell's background color.

+The data will be gathered using Abstract API's Holiday API (the example API given on the challenge's PDF)

 ## Networking Logic